What we're about

-Hashing "a drinking club with a running problem":
+Hashing is a "drinking club with a running problem."

 Hashing originated in Kuala Lumpur, Malaysia, in 1938, when a group of British colonial officers and expatriates began meeting to run, in the tradition of the British Paper Chase or "Hare and Hounds".
 The original members included Cecil Lee, Frederick "Horse" Thomson, Ronald "Torch" Bennett, Albert Stephen (A.S.)
 Ignatius "G" Gispert and John Woodrow.
-Apart from the excitement of chasing the hare and finding the trail, harriers reaching the end of the trail would be rewarded with beer, ginger beer and cigarettes.
+Apart from the excitement of chasing the hare and finding the trail, harriers reaching the end of the trail would be rewarded with beer, ginger beer, and cigarettes.

 The Constitution of the Hash House Harriers is recorded on a club registration card dated 1950: